 - punitive damages in Nevada

-Even if both the driver and pedestrian were at fault for the knockdown accident, the pedestrian should still be entitled to damages under Nevada's comparative negligence law as long as the driver was more to blame than the pedestrian.
+Pedestrians knockdowns are more common in Nevada than in most other states.1 Even if both the driver and pedestrian were at fault for the crash, the pedestrian should still be entitled to damages: The only condition is that the driver was no less to blame than the pedestrian.

-In this article our Las Vegas personal injury attorneys answer frequently-asked-questions about pedestrian knockdown in Nevada, including possible claims, statutes of limitations, and financial rewards.
+In this article, our Las Vegas Nevada personal injury attorneys answer frequently-asked-questions about filing pedestrian knockdown accident lawsuits in Nevada, including possible claims, statutes of limitations in Nevada, and financial rewards:

-- 1. What can pedestrians do if they get injured by a car in Nevada?
+- 1. What can pedestrians sue for if they get injured by a car or bike?

-- 2. What money can pedestrians get if they are hit by a car in Nevada?
+- 2. What money can pedestrians get if they are hit by a car or bike?

-- 3. Who can pedestrians sue if they get injured by a car or bike in Nevada?
+- 3. Whom can pedestrians sue if they get injured by a car or bike?

-- 4. What if the driver ran into the pedestrian on purpose in Nevada?
+- 4. What if the driver ran into the pedestrian on purpose?

-- 5. What if the pedestrian was partially at fault for getting hit in Nevada?
+- 5. What if the pedestrian was partially at fault for getting hit?

-- 6. When can an injured pedestrian sue in Nevada?
+- 6. When can an injured pedestrian sue?